freder202/weather_pill/README.md

 The battery life is expected to be 2 years on a CR2032

-This is the devboard, which is currently being tested as of Jan.
-2024
+This is the Rev2, which is currently being tested as of August 2025
 ![alt text](image.png)
 ![alt text](image-1.png)